 Any number of extra services (like “Delivery Saturday”) can be specified, each by adding a parameter like service_<service id> with the value true.
 For example if Delivery Saturday has the id 57, you would have: service_57=true

 The full list of available services can be obtained through the API using the URL:

 The data field contains a map with the created expedition.
 Expedition number is in the “no” field.

 The status for the created expedition will be uncollected by default (neridicat for Romanian accounts).
 It can be changed from the Settings menu (Initial_api_status).

 awb_event_handler is an optional parameter which can be used when creating the awb.
-It contains an URL towards which the system will send event call – POST requests containing a JSON map with the following fields:
+It contains an URL towards which the system will send event call – GET requests, having the content parameter added containing a JSON map with the following fields:

 - awb – awb number

 Right now the system is sending events for status changes.